kiritoInd/CodeForces_Solutions/README.md

-# Codeforces Solutions Repository
+# Codeforces , Atcoder and Codechef Solutions Repository

-Welcome to my Codeforces Solutions Repository!
-This repository contains my solutions to various problems from the Codeforces platform.
+ This repository contains my solutions to various problems from the Codeforces , Atcoder and Codechef platform.
 While I strive to solve as many problems as I can, please note that I may not be able to solve every single one.
 Nonetheless, I am committed to sharing the solutions I have managed to complete.

 ## Repository Structure: